marketlandscape/marketlandscape.github.io/method/index.md

 The indexes are intentionally not trading signals and not price-prediction models.
 They are designed to translate broad market conditions into a relative positioning scale.

-The design rests on three principles.
+The design is based on three principles.

 First, market phase outweighs short-term price movement.
 Cycle structure and prevailing market regimes take priority over daily volatility and local price noise.